FraunhoferISST/DataspaceConnector/README.md

 ## Example Setup

-An instance of the Dataspace Connector v2.0 is currently available in the IDS Lab at https://simpleconnector.ids.isst.fraunhofer.de/.
+An instance of the Dataspace Connector v3.0.0 is currently available in the IDS Lab at https://simpleconnector.ids.isst.fraunhofer.de/.
 It can only be reached from inside a VPN network.
-To get your IP address unblocked, please contact [Julia Pampus](mailto:julia.pampus@isst.fraunhofer.de).
+To get your IP address unblocked, please contact [us](mailto:info@dataspace-connector.de).
 * The connector self-description is available at https://simpleconnector.ids.isst.fraunhofer.de/ (GET).
 * The **open endpoint for IDS communication** is https://simpleconnector.ids.isst.fraunhofer.de/api/ids/data (POST).
 * The backend API (available at `/admin/api`) and its endpoints are only accessible to users with credentials.